-SECTION 5 BUDGET AND FINANCIAL CONTROL
+SECTION 5.
+BUDGET AND FINANCIAL CONTROL →

-Article 133 Budget Committee
+• Article 133.
+Budget Committee

-- 1. A Budget Committee is hereby set up, attached to the Office.
+- A Budget Committee is hereby set up, attached to the Office.
 The Budget Committee shall have the powers assigned to it in this Section and in Article 39 (4). - 2.
 Articles 121 (6), 122, 123 and 124 (1) to (4), (6) and (7) shall apply to the Budget Committee mutatis mutandis. - 3.
 The Budget Committee shall take its decisions by a simple majority of the representatives of the Member States.
 However, a majority of three-quarters of the representatives of the Member States shall be required for the decisions which the Budget Committee is empowered to take under Articles 39 (4), 135 (3) and 138.
 In both cases each Member State shall have one vote.

-Article 134 Budget
+• Article 134.
+Budget

-- FR Art.
-11, 12 - 1.
-Estimates of all the Office's revenue and expenditure shall be prepared for each financial year and shall be shown in the Office's budget, and each financial year shall correspond with the calendar year. - 2.
+- 1. Estimates of all the Office's revenue and expenditure shall be prepared for each financial year and shall be shown in the Office's budget, and each financial year shall correspond with the calendar year. - 2.
 The revenue and expenditure shown in the budget shall be in balance. - 3.
-Revenue shall comprise, without prejudice to other types of income, total fees payable under the fees regulations, total fees payable under the Madrid Protocol referred to in Article 140 for an international registration designating the European Communities and other payments made to Contracting Parties to the Madrid Protocol, and, to the extent necessary, a subsidy entered against a specific heading of the general budget of the European Communities, Commission section72.
+Revenue shall comprise, without prejudice to other types of income, total fees payable under the fees regulations, and, to the extent necessary, a subsidy entered against a specific heading of the general budget of the European Communities, Commission Section.

-Article 135 Preparation of the budget
+• Article 135.
+Preparation of the budget

-- Art.
-119, 133 - 1.
-The President shall draw up each year an estimate of the Office's revenue and expenditure for the following year and shall send it to the Budget Committee not later than 31 March in each year, together with a list of posts. - 2.
+- 1. The President shall draw up each year an estimate of the Office's revenue and expenditure for the following year and shall send it to the Budget Committee not later than 31 March in each year, together with a list of posts. - 2.
 Should the budget estimates provide for a Community subsidy, the Budget Committee shall immediately forward the estimate to the Commission, which shall forward it to the budget authority of the Communities.
-The Commission may attach an opinion on the estimate along with an alternative estimate - 3.
+The Commission may attach an opinion on the estimate along with an alternative estimate. - 3.
 The Budget Committee shall adopt the budget, which shall include the Office's list of posts.
 Should the budget estimates contain a subsidy from the general budget of the Communities, the Office's budget shall, if necessary, be adjusted.